Isaiah Zagar

-Isaiah Zagar (born 1939) is an American mosaic artist based in Philadelphia.
-He is notable for his murals, primarily in or around Philadelphia's South Street.
+Isaiah Zagar (March 18, 1939 – February 19, 2026) was an American mosaic artist based in Philadelphia.
+He completed more than 200 murals, mainly of mixed media and primarily in or around Philadelphia's South Street.

 Early life

-Zagar received his Bachelor of Arts from the Pratt Institute in Brooklyn, New York City.
+Irwin Zagar was born in Philadelphia and grew up in Brooklyn, New York City.
+He received his Bachelor of Arts from the Pratt Institute.
 Soon after, Zagar met his wife, Julia.
 After getting married, the Zagars volunteered for the Peace Corps and were sent to Peru, where Isaiah became inspired by Peruvian folk art.
 After three years in Peru, the Zagars moved to South Philadelphia in 1968 where they opened the Eyes Gallery, a folk art shop on South Street.
 In December 1968, the Eyes Gallery was the site of Zagar's first mosaic; Zagar mosaiced it as a way to create a folk art environment for the art they were selling.